jtangqt/AI-2017/project2-neuralnets/README.md

 This is the second project for AI Independent Study with Professor Sable.

 ## How to Run:
-Run main.m through either MATLAB or Octave
+Run main.m through either MATLAB or Octave.
+The dataset I created is inside the dataset directory.
+It includes an initial neural network, a training set and a test set.

 ## Dataset Explanation:
 I found a dataset online for SPY.
 SPY is an ETF that I'm particularly fond of and following.